Nephrotic syndrome is a kidney disorder that causes your body to excrete too much protein in your urine.

 Possible complications of nephrotic syndrome include:

-You're likely to start by first seeing your family doctor or a general practitioner.
+If you have signs and symptoms that cause concern, start by seeing your family doctor or a general practitioner.
 If your doctor suspects you may have a kidney problem, such as nephrotic syndrome, you may be referred to a doctor who specializes in the kidneys (nephrologist).

 What you can do